ethauvin/semver/README.md

 }
 ```

-The `GeneratedVersion` class will be automatically created in the `build/generated` directory upon compiling.
+The [`GeneratedVersion.java`](https://github.com/ethauvin/semver/blob/master/examples/java/src/generated/java/com/example/GeneratedVersion.java) class will be automatically created in the `build/generated` directory upon compiling.

+Please look at [build.gradle](https://github.com/ethauvin/semver/blob/master/examples/java/build.gradle) in the [examples/java](https://github.com/ethauvin/semver/tree/master/examples/java) directory for a sample.

-#### Class & Source Generation
+### Class & Source Generation

-In order to also incorporate the generated source code into the `source tree`, add the following to the very top of `build.gradle`:
+In order to also incorporate the generated source code into the `source tree`, add the following to the very top of [build.gradle](https://github.com/ethauvin/semver/blob/master/examples/java/build.gradle):

 ```gradle
 compileJava.options.annotationProcessorGeneratedSourcesDirectory = file("${projectDir}/src/generated/java")
 ```

-The `GeneratedVersion.java` file will now be located in `src/generated`.
+The [`GeneratedVersion.java`](https://github.com/ethauvin/semver/blob/master/examples/java/src/generated/java/com/example/GeneratedVersion.java) file will now be located in `src/generated`.

-#### Java 12
+### Java 12

 When using properties file (`version.properties`) under Java 12+ and Gradle 5.4.1+, the directory containing the properties file must be specified using the `semver.project.dir` processor argument.

-For example, if the properties file is in the Gradle project directory:
+For example, if the properties file is in the Gradle project directory, add the following to [build.gradle](https://github.com/ethauvin/semver/blob/master/examples/java/build.gradle):

 ```gradle
 tasks.withType(JavaCompile) {